wyrmworkspublishing/free5e/en-US/Players_Guide/03_Creating_a_Character/Classes/Cleric/Martyr_Domain.md

   \
   Starting at 8th level, you add your Wisdom modifier to the damage you deal with any Cleric cantrip.

-###### Unyielding Concentration
+###### Unyielding Concentration (17th level)

-Starting at 17th level, while you are concentrating on a Cleric spell that targets you or your allies, your concentration can’t be broken as a result of taking damage.
+While you are concentrating on a Cleric spell that targets you or your allies, your concentration can’t be broken as a result of taking damage.